mjweaver01/ai-tech-screen/README.md

   // ... existing pairs
   {
     question: "Your new question?",
-    answer: "Your new answer."
+    answer: "Your new answer.",
-  }
+  },
 ];
 ```